rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 ## Configuration

-At this point the _font nerd_ should be available for selection.
+At this point the Nerd Font of your choice should be available for selection.
 To actually select it you must refer to the desktop you are using.

 ![Font Manager](images/font_nerd_view.png)